The Mergers & Acquisitions Review: Greece

 As far as mergers are concerned, there is no practical need for financing because they are implemented through an exchange of shares.
 Acquisitions can either involve an exchange of shares (which was the case in several past deals, especially in the banking sector) or a cash consideration, in which case financing is required.
 Such financing normally takes the form of one of the two following alternatives:

 - self-funding by the shareholders of the acquiring company: the procedures for an increase in share capital are rather formal, as per the EU directives, especially when made in cash.
 A main point of interest is the price offered for the new shares to be issued (which cannot be less than market value), because this is linked with the valuation of the company and determines the balance between shareholders; or

-- bank financing, which can either be in the form of a classic bank loan or that of a bond loan (common or convertible) issued by the company: experience shows a tendency in favour of bond loans due to their favourable tax and other treatment, as well as due to the easy transfer of bond titles, if needed.
-It cannot be ignored that, contrary to the recent past, the severe financial situation has heavily affected and practically eliminated bank financing for M&A.
+- bank financing, which can either be in the form of a classic bank loan or that of a bond loan (common or convertible) issued by the company: experience shows a tendency in favour of bond loans because of their favourable tax and other treatment, as well as because of the easy transfer of bond titles, if needed.
+Contrary to the recent past, the severe financial situation has heavily affected and practically eliminated bank financing for M&A.

 In a case of intra-group financing, attention should be paid to the applicable provisions of Law 4548/2018 regarding related party agreements.
 In any case, one must also be cautious about the arm's-length principle, in accordance with transfer pricing rules.

 Employment legislation was not further developed during 2020 or to date in 2021 as far as M&A activity is (directly) concerned, and in particular there were no changes regarding the conditions for the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).